 Indians had the Rubia plant, and used it for centuries to make dye for the robes of Indian monks and hermits.
-The early Americans on the other hand, had their own vivid crimson dye, made from cochineal — an insect of the same family as the Kermes.
+The early Americans on the other hand, had their own vivid crimson dye, made from cochineal — an insect of the same family as the Kermes

 Monks at prayer, India.

-Colour red in Chinese culture (and others)
+Color red in Chinese culture (and others)?

 Chinese lanterns in the Temples of Kaohsiung, China.

-Colour red in history
+Color red in history